 Ice may not be the talk of a party, but it will quickly will be if you run out.

-When planning a party, reception, or mixer, most people focus on cocktails, flowers, and whether to order chicken or fish – but ice is just as important.
+When planning a party, reception, or mixer, most people focus on cocktails, flowers, and whether to serve chicken or fish – but ice is just as important.

-When catering events outdoors during spring or summer, knowing the amount of ice your need and how to use it will keep your guests cool for hours.
+For catering events outside during spring or summer, it’s critical to know the amount of ice you need and how to use it to keep your guests refreshed for hours.

 There are some hard and fast rules you should follow when providing ice for an outdoor event.

 Make Sure You Have Enough Ice

 You need plenty of ice to host any event where drinks are served, but it’s even more important if the event is outside.
 The outdoor heat makes ice melt faster and makes people thirsty, meaning repeat trips to the bar.